MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/userdata.useractivities/MCDUserActivityChannel.md

 #### Parameters
 * `activityId` The ID of the activity to get history for.
-* `startTime` The time from which to consider session history.
+* `startTime` The time at which to consider session history.
 * `completionBlock` The code block to execute upon completion.
 This provides access to the activity history.

 ### getRecentSessionHistoryItemsForTimeRangeAsync